7h3730B/7hISSBot/README.md

 ---
 ## Intro

 This is a little Discord Bot i made for me and my friends to show the current location of the ISS and stuff like the [Astronomy Picture of the Day](http://apod.nasa.gov/apod/astropix.html).
-It uses the [NASA API](https://api.nasa.gov/) and the [Open Notify API](http://open-notify.org/) to get its data.
+It uses the [NASA API](https://api.nasa.gov/) and the [Open Notify API](http://open-notify.org/) to get its data

 ---
 ## Features

 It has a handful of commands + 3